The ability to learn and focus on trading risk management can be just as important as learning how to day trade.

 Yes, you can make money without a plan, but the key is consistency.

-Trading with no real plan or risk control is not smart trading, that is when it becomes day trading gambling.
+Trading with no real plan or risk control is not smart trading, that is when it day trading is gambling.

 When you follow set rules and guidelines, you have structured an idea on how you can repeat success.”Just winging it” can be fun and exciting, but it won’t get you very far in the stock market.